FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 ___

 #### Research Experience 1 (During M.S. degree):
 Wireless technology has achieved remarkable advancements in frequency performance, yet these gains come with increased energy consumption and computational complexity.
-To address these challenges, my work focuses on leveraging reinforcement learning to optimize wireless resource allocation while balancing trade-offs between spectral and energy efficiency.
-Specifically, I designed the reinforcement learning algorithm for massive antenna-aided base station (BS) transmission power allocation in multi-cellular networks.
+To address these challenges, my work focuses on leveraging RL to optimize wireless resource allocation while balancing trade-offs between spectral and energy efficiency.
+Specifically, I designed the multi-objective reinforcement learning algorithm for massive antenna-aided base station (BS) transmission power allocation in multi-cellular networks.
 This work was published in _IEEE Access_ and received the Best Paper Award at the _33rd Joint Conference on Communications and Information (JCCI)_.
 ___

 #### Research Experience 2 (During B.S. degree) :